-What Can A Sports Mouthguard Do For Me?
+What Can An Athletic Mouthguard Do For Me?

--Protect Against Tooth Fractures.
+–Protect Against Tooth Fractures.
 Trauma to the mouth will often lead to a fractured tooth.
-A sports mouthguard can help prevent or decrease the severity of these types of injuries, preserving your smile.
+An athletic mouthguard can help prevent or decrease the severity of these types of injuries, preserving your smile.
 If a tooth does get fractured, below are a few of the possible outcomes…

 1. Small, Superficial Fracture.
-If the fracture is small enough and stays away from the nerve of the tooth, your dentist can probably repair it with dental bonding.
-Dental bonding uses a tooth colored material to match your existing teeth and restore form and function.
+If the fracture is small enough and stays away from the nerve of the tooth, your dentist can probably repair it with tooth bonding.
+Tooth bonding uses a tooth colored material to match your existing teeth and restore form and function.

 2. Fracture Exposing The Nerve Of The Tooth.
 At this point to save the tooth, root canal therapy will be needed and then rebuilding the tooth with a full coverage crown.

 3. Fracture All The Way Down To The Root Of The Tooth.
 A fracture this large usually leaves only one option and that is a tooth extraction.
 Then to replace the tooth will invlolve placement of a dental implant, a fixed dental bridge, or a removable denture.

 –Protect Against Teeth Displacement.
 One of the main functions of an athletic mouthguard is to cushion any trauma that occurs around your teeth area.
 If you are hit in the face by a baseball when not wearing an athletic mouthguard, the tooth may not fracture but it could loosen your tooth and make it mobile or even fall out.
 A dentist may need to splint your teeth together to allow the tooth to heal on its own.
 Proper treatment should help lessen the chances of permanent loss of the affected tooth.